 Clayey soil is a type of soil that benefits from high nutrients or the soil that is comprised of very fine mineral particles and not much organic material is called clayey soil.

-Clayey soil consists of very fine particles of clay and has a high capacity of water holding.
-Wet clay soil is very sticky and contains very little air and in clay, the size of soil particles is less than 0.2mm, and inorganic matter clayey soil is rich.
+Clayey soil consists of very fine particles of clay and has a high capacity for water holding.
+Wet clay soil is very sticky and contains very little air and in clay, the size of soil particles is less than 0.2mm, and inorganic matter in clayey soil is rich.

-Over 25 percent of clay these soils are made and clayey soil holds a high amount of water because of the spaces found between clay particles.
+Over 25 per cent of clay in these soils are made and clayey soil holds a high amount of water because of the spaces found between clay particles.
 For crops like paddy which require a lot of water, this soil is only good but not good for many plants.
 For making toys, pots, and many other purposes, clay is used.

 Formation of Clayey Soil:

 The clay is a loose, soft earthy material that contains particles with a grain size of fewer than 4 micrometres and as a result of the weathering and erosion of rocks containing the mineral group feldspar over vast spans of time, it is formed.

 The feldspar (known as the mother of clay) content is altered by reaction with water to form clay minerals such as kaolinites and smectites.

 It occurs when water rushes over the surface of rock and erosion is one source of particles for clayey soil.
 The weathering of rocks and soil is the largest source of clay particles and both physical and chemical changes take place that create the small particles required to form clay soil during weathering.

 Another source of clay particles is the process that occurs when minerals that are stable in one environment destabilize because of compaction or burial.